 Havana could quite easily be described as the heartbeat of Cuba.
 With stunningly preserved 18th century architecture, la ramba reverberating through the streets, and antique cars zipping through the alleys, this city is like none other.
 It’s loud, crowded, dirty, sometimes smelly but always enchanting.
 You’ll find you can wander through the streets for hours and still find something captivating lingering at every corner.

-1. Get Lost in La Habana Vieja (The Old Havana Old Havana)
+1. Get Lost in La Habana Vieja (The Old Havana)

 I strongly feel the best way take in a city like Havana is just to throw the map to the side and get lost for a bit.
 La Habana Vieja is set up like a grid, so don’t worry, when you start to get concerned with your whereabouts, it’ll be easy to get pointed in the right direction again.

 Wander.
 Explore.
-You’ll find this city is more photogenic than Marilyn Monroe.
+You this city is super photogenic.

 2. Enjoy a Coffee at Café el Escorial